 Air France expansion lags behind KLM, stoking sibling tensions

-KLM boosted revenue passenger kilometers - the number of customers times the distance flown - by 4 per cent in 2018, compared with a gain of just 1.9 per cent at Air France and its domestic unit Hop!, according to a statement Wednesday.
+KLM boosted revenue passenger kilometres - the number of customers times the distance flown - by 4 per cent in 2018, compared with a gain of just 1.9 per cent at Air France and its domestic unit Hop!, according to a statement on Wednesday.

 The imbalance is reflected in higher profit margins at KLM that have been a source of tension within the group since Air France acquired the Dutch business in 2004.
 New chief executive officer Ben Smith must seek to placate French pilots without alienating their counterparts in the Netherlands and further inflaming those strains.